decretist/Dissertation/Chapter3/chapter3.md

-Jurisprudence."[@pennington_gratian_2004] In addition, Pennington directed a 2010 dissertation by Melodie Eichbauer, "From Gratian's *Concordia discordantium canonum* to Gratian's *Decretum*: The Evolution from Teaching Text to Comprehensive Code of Canon Law, that contributed to the debate over Sg.
+Jurisprudence."[@pennington_gratian_2004] In addition, Pennington directed a 2010 dissertation by Melodie Eichbauer, "From Gratian's *Concordia discordantium canonum* to Gratian's *Decretum*: The Evolution from Teaching Text to Comprehensive Code of Canon Law," that contributed to the debate over Sg.

 Pennington builds on Larson's conjecture that the canon referred